SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in New York?

-New York's Atlantic coast off Long Island, the Hamptons and Fire Island offers humpback whales (now regularly sighted in the New York Bight), grey seals, dolphins and rich seabird colonies.
-Long Island Sound and Jamaica Bay are critical for migratory waterbirds, and the Hudson River estuary supports striped bass, sturgeon and bald eagles.
-We coordinate vessel charters, U.S. Coast Guard liaison and NPS permits for the Statue of Liberty and Ellis Island waters.
+New York's Atlantic coast off Long Island, the Hamptons and Fire Island gives humpback whales (now often sighted in the New York Bight), grey seals, dolphins and rich seabird colonies.
+Long Island Sound and Jamaica Bay are key for migratory waterbirds.
+The Hudson River estuary supports striped bass, sturgeon and bald eagles.
+We set up vessel charters, U.S. Coast Guard liaison and NPS permits for the Statue of Liberty and Ellis Island waters.

 What wildlife is available in New York state?

-New York has white-tailed deer and red-tailed hawks across the Hudson Valley, coyotes that have moved into urban environments, marine life along the entire Atlantic coast, and surprising biodiversity in the city itself, including peregrine falcons nesting on skyscrapers.
+Here is the breakdown.
+New York has white-tailed deer and red-tailed hawks across the Hudson Valley, coyotes that have moved into urban environments, marine life along the entire Atlantic coast, and surprising biodiversity in the city itself.
+This includes peregrine falcons nesting on skyscrapers.
 The Catskills and Adirondacks add black bears, beavers, river otters and a recovering moose population in the north.

 Do you have specialized wildlife crews?

-Yes, we work with experienced New York wildlife cinematographers who know the Atlantic coastline, Hudson Valley parks and Adirondack wilderness intimately.
+Here is what that looks like on the ground.
+Yes, we work with skilled New York wildlife cinematographers who know the Atlantic coastline, Hudson Valley parks and Adirondack wilderness intimately.
 Many have credits with broadcast natural history teams covering urban wildlife and the surprising biodiversity of the New York metro region.

 What about permits for protected species and parks?

-Filming inside national parks and the Statue of Liberty/Ellis Island requires NPS commercial filming permits.
-NYC harbor filming goes through MOME, and the Coast Guard handles marine event coordination via Homeport.
-State parks need NY DEC coordination, and Central Park is managed separately by the Conservancy.
+Here is how the picture comes together.
+Filming inside national parks and the Statue of Liberty/Ellis Island needs NPS commercial filming permits.
+NYC harbor filming goes through MOME, and the Coast Guard handles marine event planning via Homeport.
+State parks need NY DEC planning, and Central Park is managed separately by the Conservancy.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in cold Atlantic conditions off Long Island, the unique brackish water of the Hudson estuary, and freshwater filming in Adirondack and Catskill lakes.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in cold Atlantic conditions off Long Island, the unique brackish water of the Hudson estuary, and freshwater filming in Adirondack and Catskill lakes.

 What's the best season for wildlife filming in New York?

-Whale and dolphin sightings off Long Island peak in summer (June to September); fall raptor migration through the Hudson Valley peaks in October; white-tailed deer rutting peaks in November; and winter offers spectacular bald eagle gatherings along the Hudson and Delaware rivers.
+Whale and dolphin sightings off Long Island peak in summer (June to September).
+Fall raptor migration through the Hudson Valley peaks in October.
+White-tailed deer rutting peaks in November.
+And winter gives spectacular bald eagle gatherings along the Hudson and Delaware rivers.
 Spring brings migratory songbirds through Central Park and Jamaica Bay.

 Planning Wildlife Filming?